Data Protection/Private Policy & Cookies Policy

 Secure Sockets Layer (SSL) is the most commonly-used protocol for managing the security of transactions on the internet.
 SSL works by encrypting data so that it is virtually impossible for anyone other than those authorised to read.

-A webpage that is secure will display a “padlock” or “key icon” in bottom of the screen when you are logged in to the site.
+A webpage that is secure will display a “padlock” or “key icon” at bottom of the screen when you are logged in to the site.

 The address of the page will also read as https:// – the ‘s’ means the page is secure.